Scroll’s Arunabh Saikia and Tora Agarwala win accolades at IPI Award

 They were given cash prizes and citations for ‘covering different angles of the strife in Manipur’.

-Scroll’s Arunabh Saikia and Tora Agarwala won accolade at the International Press Institute India Award for Excellence in Journalism on Friday for their reportage of the ethnic conflict in Manipur.
+Scroll’s Arunabh Saikia and Tora Agarwala won accolades at the International Press Institute India Award for Excellence in Journalism on Friday for their reportage of the ethnic conflict in Manipur.

 While announcing the award in December, the press institute had said that the jury, headed by former Supreme Court judge Madan B Lokur, was unable to select a winner in the print/digital and broadcast categories.